kenndow4/kenndow4/README.md

 - Productivity tools with audio, image, PDF, and document processing
 - Scalable applications focused on user experience

+Currently exploring and learning about **cloud technologies** and cloud architecture to expand my skill set.

 I believe great software comes from great teams with great ideas.
-I focus on building tools people actually want to use and constantly improving solutions based on real user needs.
+I focus on building usable tools, collaborating effectively, and learning from every project and every person I work with.

 ## 💻 My Skills Include